icinganalysis/icinganalysis.github.io/content/NACA-TN-3104.md

 to a tangential low-velocity air stream could be made from available data.
-However, natural ice formations resulting from the impingement and freezing of small water droplets on a surface are rarely smooth, and very little is known of the sublimation rate of rough ice in a high- velocity air stream.
+However, natural ice formations resulting from the impingement and freezing of small water droplets on a surface are rarely smooth, and very little is known of the sublimation rate of rough ice in a high-velocity air stream.

 Note "natural ice formations resulting from the impingement and freezing of small water droplets on a surface are **rarely smooth**".